-• The portfolio is suitable for investors with long term investment horizon.
-While investors have the flexibility to withdraw early, it will attract exit load.
+The portfolio is suitable for investors with long term investment horizon.

 VI.
 MARKET LINKED DEBENTURES: - (no new offerings)

 Investment Objective:

 • The objective of the market linked debenture is to meet specific needs that cannot be met from the standardized financial instruments available in the markets.
 Market Linked debentures can be used: as an alternative to a direct investment or/and as part of the asset allocation.